NethavenCompany/market.js/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Browser Support

+This package is designed to work in all modern browsers that support:
+- ES2017 or later
+- localStorage and sessionStorage APIs
+- DOM APIs

+## Development

+To contribute to the project:

+1. Clone the repository
+2. Install dependencies: `npm install`
+3. Build the project: `npm run build`
+4. Make your changes
+5. Ensure the build passes: `npm run build`
+6. Submit a pull request

 ## License